yezkez10/tp/docs/UserGuide.md

 ### Editing an appointment: `edit_appt`

-Edits an existing appointment from the Clinic Records.
+Edits an existing appointment from the clinic records.

 Format: `edit_appt INDEX [/d DESCRIPTION] [/on DATE_TIME]`